ndr-ds/bunnylol/README.md

 2. Click `Manage Search Engines`.

-3. Add a new search engine with the URL being `http://rithik.me/bunnylol?search=%s`.
-Of course, you should change the `rithik.me` part to your own domain.
+3. Add a new search engine with the URL being `http://andresilva91.github.io/bunnylol?search=%s`.
+Of course, you should change the `andresilva91.github.io` part to your own domain.

 4. Make this the default search engine.